AdobeDocs/experience-manager-learn.en/help/foundation/overview.md

 * **[Understand Cloud Manager for AEM (Video)](./cloud-manager/understand-cloud-manager-for-aem.md)**
     <br>
-    *Adobe Managed Services' (AMS) Cloud Manager for AEM provides a simple, yet robust solution that allows easy management, introspect and self-service of AEM environments.*
+    *Cloud Manager for AEM provides a simple, yet robust solution that allows easy management, inspection and self-service of AEM environments.*

 * **[Set up Public & Private keys for use with Adobe I/O (Tutorial)](./authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md)**
     <br>
-    *This tutorial illustrates how keys and keystores can be generated using the openssl command line tool that works with both AEM and Adobe I/O.*
+    *This tutorial illustrates how keys and keystores can be generated using the openssl tool that works with AEM and Adobe I/O.*

 ## Staff Picks